Industries: Major transport hubs and other high foot traffic areas

 All vehicles produce their own variant.
 However, the vast, industrial nature of railways and the safety considerations of transporting huge numbers of people each year, makes the efficient management of brake dust an on-going problem across the railway industry.

 The problem is much more than cosmetic.
-If left untreated, the fine particles will build up over time corroding copper solder joins and electric circuits.
+If left untreated and train cleaning is irregular, the fine particles will build up over time, corroding copper solder joins and electric circuits.
 Furthermore, the build-up can trap moisture.
-This will increase the effects of corrosion and can lead to a general deterioration of rolling stock.
+This can exacerbate the effects of corrosion and can lead to a general deterioration of rolling stock.

 Is break dust dangerous for humans?

 There are health issues surrounding the inhalation of break dust, and many reports that it can lead to terminal illnesses such as cancer.
-As such, we strongly recommend a structured and on-going programme of maintenance to ensure the removal of iron stain from all rolling stock.
+As such, we strongly recommend a structured and on-going programme of train cleaning and maintenance to ensure the removal of iron stain from all rolling stock.

 How can CHELA help with iron stain removal?

-CHELA supplies a number of leading rail companies with its specialist iron stain cleaning solution Eurowash ISR SheenPlus.
+CHELA supplies a number of leading rail companies with its specialist iron stain, train cleaning solution, Eurowash ISR SheenPlus.

 It has been carefully tested and assessed by ESG Scientifics, the UK’s leading provider of testing, inspection and compliance services.
-We are pleased to say that it consistently outperforms other industry-standard acid products.
+We are pleased to say that it consistently outperforms other industry-standard acid products at train cleaning.

 As well as dealing thoroughly and effectively with the issue of brake dust and iron stain, Eurowash ISR SheenPlus has also been designed to leave a high gloss sheen on all rolling stock.

-This repels soiling and ensures high presentation levels, whilst also reducing cleaning times.
+This repels soiling and ensures high presentation levels, whilst also reducing your train cleaning times.